urbaman/HomeLab/kubernetes-02.md

   isDefaultClass: true
 ```

-Finally do to the deployment section, and add the following initContainer to properly manage certificates permissions:
+Finally go to the deployment section, and add the following initContainer to properly manage certificates permissions (it will probably not run...):

 ```bash
 deployment: